 In the Systems Build and Update Utility Home screen that is displayed, click Apply/Export Configuration.

-The Configure Apply/Export Options screen is displayed with the Apply Configuration to Current System option selected, by default.
+By default, the Configure Apply/Export Options screen is displayed with the Apply Configuration to Current System option selected.

 You can export the operating system installation configuration for later use by selecting Export Configuration.